Adapting to Change Requires Flexible Leaders

-Now more than ever before, leaders all over the world are facing change and complexity — the coronavirus pandemic has presented us all with new challenges, new circumstances, and new uncertainties.
+Now more than ever before, leaders all over the world are facing change and complexity — the coronavirus pandemic has presented us all with new challenges, new circumstances, and new uncertainties in the workplace.
 Jobs have been morphing, expanding, shrinking, and disappearing; co-workers, teammates, and technology are changing rapidly.

 Our research confirms this imperative to adapt.
 Adaptability is about having ready access to a range of behaviors that enable leaders to shift and experiment as things change.

 - Adapt to the changing external pressures facing the organization;